cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual.md

 ### 8. Encoding of the Transaction Body

-Transaction body is the `Tx.TxBody.Messages` field, which is an array of `Any`s.
-Since messages are widely used, they have a slightly different encoding than usual array of `Any`s (protobuf: `repeated repeated google.protobuf.Any`) described in Annex 1.
+Transaction Body is the `Tx.TxBody.Messages` field, which is an array of `Any`s, where each `Any` packs a `sdk.Msg`.
+Since `sdk.Msg`s are widely used, they have a slightly different encoding than usual array of `Any`s (Protobuf: `repeated google.protobuf.Any`) described in Annex 1.

 ```
 This transaction has <int> message:   // Optional 's' for "message" if there's is >1 sdk.Msgs.